Marcin-Charzynski/financial-analysis-of-a-fictitious-company/sql.md

 - **Seasonality in hiring:** Explore if hiring spikes correlate with business cycles or project starts.
 - **Cross-department collaboration:** Analyze employees allocated to projects spanning multiple departments.
 - **Forecasting:** Use historical financials and hiring trends to build predictive models for budgeting and workforce planning.

----

-## Visualization & Reporting

-All queries can be directly executed in SQL to extract actionable datasets, which can then be imported into Python/Pandas for:

-- Data cleaning and aggregation
-- Time series and bar chart visualizations
-- Dashboard creation (e.g., with matplotlib, seaborn, or Plotly)
-- Automated reporting and alerts